MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-view-the-load-on-work-centers.md

 ---
 title: How to View Load on Work and Machine Centres | Microsoft Docs
-description: From the **Work Centre** card, you can view the load on the work centres as a result of released production orders.
+description: From the **Work Centre** card, you can view the load on the work Centres as a result of released works orders.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual